frossm/cal/README.md

 By default, Cal will display the current year.
 You can provide a month and year, a month, or just a year.
 You can also change the number of calendars per row in your display with the `-n` switch.
 See the examples below for a more through description.

+Cal also will show local holidays for many countries.
+It's activated via the `-d` switch.
+A list of supported countries can be found at [https://date.nager.at/Country](https://date.nager.at/Country)

 ## Command Line Options

 Option   | Description